GuenadeSilva/SneakersCollector/README.md

 # Sneaker Collector App

 The Sneaker Collector App is a Go application that scrapes sneaker information from various websites and stores the data in a PostgreSQL database.
-It also provides a simple API to retrieve the collected data and log entries.
+It also provides a simple API to retrieve the collected data and log entries and uses a React app to view the sneakers on the browser.
 The brands included are:

 - Nike
 - Adidas